Skip to main content

 EuroSkills

 Skills Finland has been a member of WorldSkills Europe (formerly ESPO) since its establishment in 2007.
 Finland is one of the founding members of WorldSkills Europe.
-Finland's official delegate and WSE's chair of the board is Skills Finland's Chief Training Manager Teija Ripattila.
-Finland's technical delegate is Vesa Iltola från Gradia.

-Finland’s goal in the EuroSkills Competitions is the development of Finnish Excellence in Skills and the strengthening of European cooperation in vocational education and training.
+Finland’s goal in the EuroSkills competitions is the development of Finnish excellence in skills and the strengthening of European cooperation in vocational education and training.

 WorldSkills Europe website